Fond memories of the Drama Studio from students past and present

 - Leah Howard, Class of 2019

-My experiences in ICW have shown me that people of all sizes, ages, and personalities can express themselves through dance, and that sometimes communicating with your body can speak more than words.
+My experiences have shown me that people of all sizes, ages, and personalities can express themselves through dance, and that sometimes communicating with your body can speak more than words.
 These realizations have helped me grow so much as a theatre student with a clear, artistic vision.
 Thank you for that, Amelia!

 - Kelsi Ford, Class of 2013